KPro1982/CreateKonfig/README.md

 # Usage

-The data class is defined and instantiated in MissionBase:  ref YourDataClassName<ref TestData> yourInstanceName TestData is a class that you must create (and rename appropriately) to hold your data.
+The data class is defined and instantiated in MissionBase:  "ref YourDataClassName<ref TestData> yourInstanceName"

+TestData is a class that you must create (and rename appropriately) to hold your data.

 ##Example